You can define conversion any way you choose.

 A real conversion involves cash or a credit card, right?
 In this post, I explore a vastly underused, but highly effective, tactic for winning sales — the email autoresponder series.

-Email marketing expert Chris Hexton of Vero responded to this data by saying, “About 75% of businesses are missing out on the email marketing sweet spot.”
+A few years ago, businesses were just starting to use email autoresponders.
+Email marketing expert Chris Hexton of Vero said, “About 75% of businesses are missing out on the email marketing sweet spot.”
 Hexton explains:

 “Newsletters have an open rate around 20%, and transactional emails have an open rate around 50%.
 This means that trigger-based transactional emails are over 100% more effective than newsletters.
 The fact is that emails sent based on customer actions get more opens, clicks, and conversions because they are contextual.”